The 20 Best Major Depression Doctors Near Me in Washington, US

 English

-Hamayun Ahmed is a Psychiatrist in Marysville, Washington.
+Hamayun Ahmed is a Psychiatrist practicing medicine in Marysville, Washington.
 Dr. Ahmed is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Schizoaffective Disorder, Major Depression, Bipolar Disorder (BPD), and Seasonal Affective Disorder (SAD).
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Schizoaffective Disorder, Major Depression, Bipolar Disorder (BPD), and Seasonal Affective Disorder (SAD).

 Distinguished in Major Depression